ibm-cloud-docs/key-protect/restore-keys.md

 2. Retrieve the ID of the key that you want to restore.

-    You can retrieve the ID for a specified key by making a [retrieve key](apidocs/key-protect#retrieve-a-key) request, or by viewing your keys in the {{site.data.keyword.keymanagementserviceshort}} dashboard.
+    You can retrieve the ID for a specified key by making a [request](/apidocs/key-protect#list-keys) request, or by viewing your keys in the {{site.data.keyword.keymanagementserviceshort}} dashboard.

 3. Run the following cURL command to restore the key and regain access to its associated data.